easttennesseecc-star/Q-Top-Dog-IDE/MEDICAL_AND_SCIENTIFIC_DATA_APPLICATIONS.md

 ## Conclusion

-Q-IDE has a **once-in-a-decade opportunity** to own the healthcare and data science markets by:
+Top Dog has a **once-in-a-decade opportunity** to own the healthcare and data science markets by:

 1. ✅ **Being first with verified code** (Overwatch advantage)
 2. ✅ **Multi-LLM expertise** (only option for complex problems)